geeogi/George-2020-09-17/README.md

 ## Installation

-// All the instructions to run the APPlication
+// All the instructions to run the application

-### `yarn start`

-Runs the APP in the development mode.<br />
+- Ensure you have Node 12+ installed.
+- Ensure you have Yarn 1.16+ installed.
+- Git clone this repo: `git clone <ssh-link>`
+- Navigate to the API directory and install the dependencies for the API: `yarn install`.
+- You can run the API using: `yarn dev`.
+The API is configured to run on localhost:3001.
+- Navigate to the APP directory and install the dependencies for the APP: `yarn install`.
+- Now run the APP: `yarn start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view the APP in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+### Test

-### `yarn test`
+- Run the tests: `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+This launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-APP/docs/running-tests) for more information.
+### Build

-### `yarn build`
+- Build the app: `yarn build`

-Builds the APP for production to the `build` folder.<br />
+This builds the APP for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-Your APP is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-APP/docs/deployment) for more information.

 ## Security

 // List security concerns:
-// - that have been addressed
+### That have been addressed

 - File input has image MIME types png and jpg specified to help prevent dangerous files being uploaded
 - File uploads are validated to ensure file size isn't enormous before sending to server